xzhangxa/gramine/Documentation/gsc.rst

 .. note ::
-   GSC (Gramine Shielded Containers) tool was split from the core Gramine repository to the new repository: https://github.com/gramineproject/gsc.
+   GSC (Gramine Shielded Containers) tool was split from the core Gramine repository to a new repository: https://github.com/gramineproject/gsc.
-   Similarly, GSC documentation was split from the core Gramine documentation and is not hosted here: https://gramine-gsc.readthedocs.io.
+   Similarly, GSC documentation was split from the core Gramine documentation and is now hosted here: https://gramine-gsc.readthedocs.io.